smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ##### **Preview**

-Quickly understand the content of the data table.
+Quickly understand the contents of the data table.

 !!! warning
     Editing data tables is not possible in the preview.